-Despite the violence accompanying the embassy move, a Trump adviser, his son-in-law Jared Kushner, said at the ceremony that “previously unimaginable alliances are emerging” and that the United States would support a peace agreement in which “both sides can get more than they give.”
-Last week, Saudi Arabia, the United Arab Emirates, and Bahrain welcomed Trump’s decision to pull the United States out of the Iran nuclear deal and reimpose sanctions on Tehran.
+Despite the violence accompanying the embassy move, Trump adviser and son-in-law Jared Kushner told attendees at the ceremony that “previously unimaginable alliances are emerging” and that the U.S. would support a peace agreement in which “both sides can get more than they give.”
+Last week, Saudi Arabia, the United Arab Emirates and Bahrain welcomed Trump’s decision to pull the U.S. out of the Iran nuclear deal and reimpose sanctions on Tehran.

-Kushner also laid the blame for the fighting in Gaza squarely on the Palestinians, saying that “those provoking violence are part of the problem and not part of the solution.”
+Kushner also laid the blame for the fighting in Gaza squarely on the Palestinians, stating that “those provoking violence are part of the problem and not part of the solution.”

 Both administration figures and Israeli politicians heaped praise on the president in response to the embassy move.
-At a reception organized by the Orthodox Union at Jerusalem’s Waldorf Astoria hotel on Monday morning, former Senator Joseph Lieberman (I-Conn.), one of the architects of the 1995 Jerusalem Embassy Act, said that it had been “very frustrating and disappointing every time a president of the United States suspended the implementation of that act” and that he was “thrilled” by Trump’s decision.
+At a reception organized by the Orthodox Union at Jerusalem’s Waldorf Astoria hotel on Monday morning, former Sen. Joseph Lieberman, I-Conn., one of the architects of the 1995 Jerusalem Embassy Act, told JTA that it had been “very frustrating and disappointing every time a president of the United States suspended the implementation of that act” and that he was “thrilled” by Trump’s decision.
 The Jerusalem Embassy Act recognized Jerusalem as the capital of Israel and called for the relocation of the embassy from Tel Aviv to Jerusalem, but Trump’s predecessors declined to implement it, citing foreign policy concerns.

-Others present were fulsome in their praise.
-David Friedman extolled the president’s “courage, vision, strength and moral clarity.”
-The Orthodox Union’s Mark Bane called Trump “God’s messenger on this important day.”
-Citing his decision to pull out of the Iran nuclear deal, Justice Minister Ayelet Shaked called Trump “the Churchill of the 21st century.”
+Others present were unrestrained in their praise.
+U.S. Ambassador to Israel David Friedman extolled the president’s “courage, vision, strength and moral clarity.”
+The O.U.’s Mark Bane called Trump “God’s messenger on this important day.”
+Citing his decision to pull out of the Iran nuclear deal, Justice Minister Ayelet Shaked called Trump the “the [Winston] Churchill of the 21st century.”

 This rhetoric was off-putting to some attendees, who decried what they saw as excessive.
-While there was no question that the embassy move was significant, “the focus needs to be on the essence and not about Trump,” opposition MK Pnina Tamano-Shata of Yesh Atid said.
+While there was no question that the embassy move was significant, “the focus needs to be on the essence and not about Trump,” opposition MK Pnina Tamano-Shata of Yesh Atid told JTA.

-Asked about how Israeli leaders were addressing Trump, Dan Shapiro, who was U.S. ambassador to Israel under President Barack Obama, said that it was understandable that they were engaging in “hyperbole” because “it’s become accepted in international circles that the way to gain favor with President Trump is to engage in excessive flattery.”
+Asked about how Israeli leaders were addressing Trump, Dan Shapiro, who served as U.S. ambassador to Israel under President Barack Obama, told JTA that it was understandable that they were engaging in “hyperbole” because “it’s become accepted in international circles that the way to gain favor with President Trump is to engage in excessive flattery.”

 Shapiro said he supported the embassy move but harbored reservations about how it was implemented.
 He explained that Israel was doing “everything possible to have the best possible relation with the president of the United States” and that this was “completely legitimate.”